Peeper (film): Production

 The film originally was titled Fat Chance and began filming in June 1974.
 The producers had worked with Peter Hyams on Busting and hired him to rewrite W.D.
 Richter's script and direct because they liked the comic elements of Busting.
+In 1975 Keith Laumer's 1971 novel Deadfall, on which the script was based, was republished under the title Fat Chance by Pocket Books in the US and New English Library in the UK with film tie-in covers.

 Reception

-Hyams said he "managed to combine critical and commercial failure.
+In 2002, Hyams observed that he "managed to combine critical and commercial failure.
 And that made me colder than ice.
 Nobody wanted me."